 A Beginner’s Guide to Upcycling: What You Need to Know

 Upcycle: a term my computer still recognizes as a misspelling of recycle.
 But the terms upcycle and recycle are not the same.
-In fact, distinguishing them is an important step to reducing waste.
+In fact, distinguishing between them is an essential step to reducing waste.
 Currently, we know the three R’s: Reduce, Reuse, and Recycle.
-Although upcycling is similar to both reusing and recycling, it actually belongs between them.
+Although upcycling is similar to both reusing and recycling, it actually belongs after Reuse.

 Reduce – To use less by consuming less.
 One accomplishes this by both buying less product and considering the potential waste of the products you do purchase.
 This includes the packaging they come in.

-Upcycle – This new step is all about taking items you have and turning them into other items through basic manipulation.
+Upcycle – This new step is all about taking items you have and turning them into something else through manipulation.
 The goal here is to create a new product that is worth more than the sum of its parts.

-Recycle – Progressing past upcycling, recycling requires breaking products down to their basic components.
-Then those base materials become completely new products.
-Most materials, with the exception of metals, can only be downcycled.
-Each time they are recycled, the components degrade and, ultimately, have a finite life-cycle.
+Recycle – Progressing past upcycling, recycling requires breaking products down to their base components.
+Those base materials then become entirely new products.
+Only metal and glass can be recycled.
+Most plastic can only be downcycled.
+Each time they are recovered, the polymer components degrade.
+Ultimately, plastic has a finite life-cycle.

 “Recycling is more expensive for communities than it needs to be, partly because traditional recycling tries to force materials into more lifetimes than they are designed for – a complicated and messy conversion, and one that itself expends energy and resources.
 Very few objects of modern consumption were designed with recycling in mind.
 If the process is truly to save money and materials, products must be designed from the very beginning to be recycled or even “upcycled” – a term we use to describe the return to industrial systems of materials with improved, rather than degraded, quality.”

 — William McDonough and Michael Braungart,